How Childhood Trauma Affects You as an Adult

 So I try to see people.

-Why Kindness Was a Choice, Not an Accident
+Why Kindness Was a Choice

 Kindness did not come naturally from my environment.